tokufxug/ConvertingSideBySide3DVideoToMultiviewHEVC/README.md

 ```
 [View in Source][ReadInputVideo]

 When creating the reader track output, the app specifies the file's pixel format and [`IOSurface`][5] settings in the `readerSettings` dictionary.
-The app indicates that output goes to a 32-bit ARGB pixel buffer, using [`kCVPixelBufferPixelFormatTypeKey`][a] with a value of [`kCVPixelFormatType_32ARGB`][b].
-The sample app also manages its own pixel buffer allocations, passing an empty array as the value for [`kCVPixelBufferIOSurfacePropertiesKey`][6].
+The app indicates that output goes to a 32-bit ARGB pixel buffer, using [`kCVPixelBufferPixelFormatTypeKey`][6] with a value of [`kCVPixelFormatType_32ARGB`][7].
+The sample app also manages its own pixel buffer allocations, passing an empty array as the value for [`kCVPixelBufferIOSurfacePropertiesKey`][8].

 ## Configure the output MV-HEVC file

 With the reader initialized, the app calls the `async` method [`convertFrame(fromSideBySide:with:in:)`][TranscodeVideo] to generate the output file.
-First, the app creates a new [`AVAssetWriter`][7] pointing to the video output location, and then configures the necessary information on the output to indicate that the file contains MV-HEVC video.
+First, the app creates a new [`AVAssetWriter`][9] pointing to the video output location, and then configures the necessary information on the output to indicate that the file contains MV-HEVC video.

 ``` swift
             let multiviewCompressionProperties: [String: Any] = [kVTCompressionPropertyKey_MVHEVCVideoLayerIDs as String: MVHEVCVideoLayerIDs,